lazyprogrammer-create/Sketchy-Codex/README.md

 # Sketchy-Codex
-# About Sketchy Codex

           Sketchy Codex was created with a clear and meaningful goal: to make learning Java and accessing high-quality development resources easier, faster, and more effective for users of Sketchware Pro.

 As many developers in the Sketchware Pro community struggled to find clean, reliable, and well-structured Java code, compatible libraries, or reusable components, Sketchy Codex emerged as a solution—a centralized, offline-ready toolkit built to eliminate the need for scattered web searches and trial-and-error.